ooni/ooni.org/content/post/not-quite-network-censorship.md

 ```
 </details>

+## Workaround

-So possible ways to fix the issue are:
+A list of possible ways to fix this issue:

 - UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to usual `A` and `AAAA` records
-- administrator of the affected website may change americalatina.upx.com.br to ns1.upx.com.br and ns2.upx.com.br in corresponding TLD registry control panel
+- The administrator of the affected website may change americalatina.upx.com.br to ns1.upx.com.br and ns2.upx.com.br in corresponding TLD registry control panel

-We've communicated the issue and the way to reproduce it with BIND to UPX on
-November, 15th  but still have got no reply.
-We contacted UPX as we hoped to
+## Responsible disclosure

+On the 15th of November 2017 we have reported to UPX the issue along with a way
+to reproduce it and have still not received any reply on a possible resolution.
-"fix" the issue for all UPX customers instead of customers fixing NS records in
+Our intention is for UPX to solve the issue for all UPX customers instead of
-top-level domain registry one by one.
+customers manually changing the NS records of their domains in the top-level
+domain registry.

-We're still quite confident that the case is not intentional "network
+We believe that the issue is indeed a misconfiguration and not an intention
-interference" but a misconfiguration.
-So we publish this text hoping that
-it'll be useful to sysadmins of affected websites or as an explanation for the
-users who can't reach affected websites.
+network interference from network filtering policy.
+We hope that our report may
+help other people or entities to troubleshoot and fix DNS misconfiguration that
+may affect the accessibility of a website.